macaroni-os/subpop/docs/intro.rst

 functionality into logical chunks, without having to encapsulate them in a class.
 This is where POP comes in.
 When you use POP principles, you can encapsulate functionality in a class using OOP when it makes sense -- but if it isn't helpful to do so (and it often isn't), then you do not need to 'default' to OOP methods for organizing your code.
 This tendency to 'default to OOP' is what we have found tends to create complex, monolithic code bases.
+Because too many internals are encapsulated in classes, complex object coupling must occur, with arguments being passed between object methods, and this results in a mess over time.

 In a Nutshell, How Do You Use Subpop?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~